Fernglen logo

 Nikau Tree Fern Gully

-Fernglen Gardens are located in Kauri Road, Birkenhead and owned by the Auckland Council and administered by the Auckland Council Parks Department.
+Fernglen Gardens are located in Kauri Road, Birkenhead and owned by the Auckland Council.
+Since the 1990s dedicated volunteers of Fernglen Native Plant Gardens Committee and Trust have been involved in the development and education surrounding the gardens.

 Fernglen is devoted to the growing and preservation of New Zealand plants.
 It aims to educate people of all ages about New Zealand flora and fauna.
-The gardens consist of approximately 9 acres of Kauri Association bush with roughly half an acre under cultivation.
+The gardens consist of approximately 2.47 hectares (9 acres) of Kauri Association bush with roughly 0.2 hectares (half an acre) under cultivation.

 Silver Fern